 Installing solar panels can help you save money on energy costs for years to come, but the initial expense can be overwhelming.
 According to Homeadvisor, the average cost to install solar panels on your roof is $21,429.
+So with such a high cost, is there a possibility to get a tax deduction for a solar loan?

 Fortunately, the federal government offers some help, giving you a 30% tax credit on the installation costs through 2019, after which it drops to 26% in 2020, 22% in 2021, and nothing after that.
 This credit allows homeowners who purchase solar systems outright to deduct a percentage of the costs as a tax credit.
 A tax credit is a dollar-for-dollar reduction of the income